pachecopaulo/docker-playground/README.md

 | Fix linter errors    | ./gradlew formatKotlin  |

 ## Running the Docker image

+The application requires an instance of Redis up and running on port **6379** so you can start a redis docker container using ```docker run -p 6379:6379 redis```

+Next step is to build the docker image for the application using the gradle task ```./gradlew build docker```.

-After building the docker image using the gradle task you can run the container using ```docker run -p 8080:8080 -t study/docker-app```.
+Once the gradle task is done you can launch the application thru Docker using: ```docker run -p 8080:8080 -t study/docker-app```

-For now the image will be tagged as **latest**, so you can ommit the tag when running the docker image.
+For now the application's image will be tagged as **latest**, so you can ommit the tag when running the docker image.